buzzqw/TUS/OBSS/OBSSv2-eng.md

 Calicante, horrified at the sight of such a Patron, deprived him of the ability to love and feel true feelings of affection.
 Bringing good for a Devotee of Sumkjr is something as normal as being unable to empathize with those who suffer.
 The Devotee knows what he must do and why, but cannot be moved or love in the face of suffering or the caresses of a woman/man.

+Sumkjr is suspicious of anyone who claims to act for good without proving it, but curious about people and their stories.
+He is extroverted in calling everyone to his cause, stubborn in defending it, and loyal to those who fight beside him.

 - **Symbol**: three drops of blood falling one after another
 - **Ability Score**: Charisma
-- **Traits**: Kind, Brave, Stubborn, Suspicious, Altruistic, Curious, Extroverted
+- **Traits**: Kind, Courageous, Stubborn, Suspicious, Altruistic, Curious, Extroverted
 - **Manifestation**: the Devotee is wrapped in a golden brocade cloak
 - **Sum of Traits in common at 2 points**: The touch of your sword is life.
 A creature touched with your weapon recovers 3d6 Hit Points.
 Once per day.
 Cost 2 Actions.
 - **Sum of Traits in common at 7 points**: Your Will is stronger than metal.
 You gain a +2 to Will Saving Throws